carloscuesta/dotfiles/README.md

 Once the installation process finishes, you will be asked for a restart, some changes may require a restart to apply it.

 I've included two **themes** for iTerm 2 and Terminal: Solarized Dark, Custom Theme.
 You can find the themes at `/dotfiles/themes/iterm2` - `/dotfiles/themes/terminal`.
-At the [customization part](https://github.com/carloscuesta/dotfiles/#customization) I will explain how to install it and customize it.
+At the [customization part](https://github.com/carloscuesta/dotfiles/#customization) I will explain how to install and customize it.

+## Demo

 ## Customization